 1967.
 The Velvet Underground & Nico.
 The much-delayed debut album that tumbled out with little fanfare a full twelve months after it had been recorded in an astonishing three days.
-The landmark album that as legend has it, “only 300 people bought on release but every one of those people went out and formed a band straightaway”.
+The landmark album that in Brian Eno’s classic (and much-misquoted) quote only “sold 30,000 copies in the first five years…(but) I think everyone who bought one of those 30,000 copies started a band”.
 Rightly showered with garlands (eventually) as one of the greatest and most original rock records ever made.

 1968.
 White Light/White Heat.
 What do you do when you’ve just pushed every avant-garde envelope there is to push?
 You go further.
 Deeper.
 Darker.
 Higher.
 And wilder.
 Wilder than any band had ever been.
 White Light/White Heat would be most extreme album of 1968, or any other year to come.
 The apex of the Velvets’ subversive sonic savagery, upon the release of the title track as its first single, it was hit by an immediate radio ban.
 The sound of a band intent on going to war with everything and anything around them, that same title track was – and remains – arguably the most electrifying 2 minutes 47 seconds in rock history.
 As a result of the airtime ban, it got no airplay.
 It sold no copies.
 It didn’t chart.
 And it didn’t matter.